uditsathe/Bloggin/README.md

 ### CRUD operations
 The project is constructed using Mongo DB with the help of Mongoose.
-It has in its functionality, leveraged the CRUD operations, namely- --*Create- Upon registering of new users and publishing of new blog posts.
+It has in its functionality, leveraged the CRUD operations, namely- ..* Create- Upon registering of new users and publishing of new blog posts.
---*Read- Blog posts are fetched according to no. of views and recency from the **Posts** collection and users are fetched from the **Users** collection of the **BLOGGINdatabase**
+..* Read- Blog posts are fetched according to no. of views and recency from the **Posts** collection and users are fetched from the **Users** collection of the **BLOGGINdatabase**
---*Update- Upon updation of blog posts or user account information update is performed on the respective items in their particular collections
+..* Update- Upon updation of blog posts or user account information update is performed on the respective items in their particular collections
---*Delete- Deletion of posts and accounts from the database is doable through edit post and account settings pages respectively.
+..* Delete- Deletion of posts and accounts from the database is doable through edit post and account settings pages respectively.

 ### Authentication
 In the website backend, an elaborate system of user authenticated using **JWT (JSON Web Token)**.
 It has been deployed, in various processes like editting and composing of blog posts, editing account and accessing user credentials and deleting any post.

-The implementation has 3 key steps to ensure security- --*Salt unique to individual user is saved on the database --*User passwords are saved upon encryption using JWT --*Upon request to login password is decrypted and only then compared
+The implementation has 3 key steps to ensure security- ..* Salt unique to individual user is saved on the database ..* User passwords are saved upon encryption using JWT ..* Upon request to login password is decrypted and only then compared

 ## 2. The Frontend